jczars/Pollen_classification_view/README.md

 This setup ensures the tests are resumed in a controlled and efficient manner.

 **Expected Results**:
-The results are stored in the "Reports" folder where the spreadsheet is located.
+The results are stored in the "reports" folder where the spreadsheet is located.
 The folder naming convention follows the pattern: id_test, model_name, and reports.

 The output includes: